Typhoon Wipha (2013)

-Typhoon Wipha, known in the Philippines as Typhoon Tino, was a large typhoon that caused extensive damage in Japan in mid-October 2013.
+Typhoon Wipha, (Note: The name Wipha (Thai: วิภา, [wi˦˥(ʔ) pʰaː˧]) was contributed by Thailand and is a feminine given name meaning "luster, brilliance" in Thai.) known in the Philippines as Typhoon Tino, was a large typhoon that caused extensive damage in Japan in mid-October 2013.
+It is the twenty-fifth named storm and the ninth typhoon of the annual typhoon season.

 The system originated from a tropical depression well to the east of Guam on October 8.
 Tracking generally westward, development of the depression was initially slow; however, on October 11, favorable atmospheric conditions allowed for rapid intensification.
 The depression strengthened to a tropical storm that day, receiving the name Wipha at the time, and reached typhoon status on October 12.
 Now moving northwestward, Wipha grew into a very large system and ultimately attained its peak intensity on October 14 with winds of 165 km/h (105 mph) and an atmospheric pressure of 930 mbar (hPa; 27.46 inHg).
 Accelerating and turning more northerly, the typhoon weakened as conditions became less conducive for tropical cyclones.
 Wipha dramatically accelerated northeastward on October 15 as it interacted with a stalled out front over Japan.
 Simultaneously, the storm began transitioning into an extratropical cyclone, a process which it completed early on October 16.